JonahtCheyette/Raymarcher/README.md

 The most basic ray marcher in the project.
 Simply takes your scene, and renders it using raymarching.
 As such, it's kind of pointless.
 I mostly made it to make sure I understood the theory, before moving on to cooler applications.
 No special parameters.

 ***Intersection Ray Marching Master***
 Allows you to set a special intersection type for each object in the scene.
+Note that order matters, and the first shape should always be set to union.
+If you want to change the order, unfortunately at present the ony way is to add new shapes in, and delete old ones.
+The order is newest shapes first.
 **Union:** The regular rendering type.
 **Subtraction:** Makes the shape, as well as anything that is intersecting with it, invisible.
 **Intersection:** Makes it so that only things intersecting with the shape render.